OpenDataDSL/website/src/pages/AboutUs.md

 ### Shubha Swaroop
 ###### Head of Data Operations

+Shubha is a hands-on Finance, Energy and Commodity data specialist, experienced in data solutions and client services for over 13 years.
+Her journey started in DataGenic where she worked with data vendors and built out the DataGenic DataHub and the operational data support team.

+Her expertise is in data quality compliance, data analysis and converting business requirements into functional specifications.

+Shubha now heads up the Data Operations team building out the OpenDataDSL public data repository and helping clients to build their proprietary data repository.

 [^1]: OpenDataDSL is the trading name of Walkfares Ltd. Registered in the UK no: 11489767